 When one is growing turmeric, choose a morning sun exposure with afternoon part shade and moist clay to part clay soil.

 Planting takes place in the spring.
-Plant the section 4 inches deep, unless container gardening in which case 1-2 inches may be sufficient.
+Plant the section 4 inches deep, unless container gardening in which case 1 to 2 inches may be sufficient.

 Maintain adequate moisture and dig the roots up in late fall or early winter when the plant is dormant.
-Remember these plants may be injured if temperatures fall below 50 degrees Fahrenheit.
+Remember these plants may be injured if temperatures fall below 50 F (10 C.).